flythereddflagg/flythereddflagg.github.io/python_book/docs/09-Variables-and-Memory.md

   print("cheese")
   ```

-  will not work because you have changed the meaning of print from that of a function that writes things on the screen to an integer with a value of 2.
+  will break because you have changed the meaning of print from that of a function that writes things on the screen to an integer with a value of 2.
 Try this out for yourself.

   When naming variables always be careful to not use names that are already being used for another purpose.

 - **Write descriptive names**

-  One time while working on someone else's code, I came across a line of code that looked something like this (I have changed it for privacy reasons but the lesson still stands):
+  One time while working on someone else's code, I came across a line of code that looked something like this:

   ```python
   val = a*cav + b*wtmcls + c*hcpv + d
   ```

-  As a chemical engineer, I had some context but could not figure out what this was saying.
+  I had some context for the code but could not figure out what this was saying.
 Initially I could infer the following:

   - This was a mathematical statement equivalent to $val = a \cdot cav + b \cdot wtmcls + c\cdot hcpv + d$
   - a, b, c and d were constants related to all the other variables and if I could figure out the other 4 variables I could easily figure out a, b, c and d